 Get a comprehensive understanding on potential for ERP Software

 Learn how to leverage maximum return and potential for ERP Software

 The COVID-19 pandemic has erected numerous financial challenges across industries.
 But the ones that are most affected by it are small businesses that don’t have enough resources to survive through the prolonged crisis.
 Although governments have announced and distributed various bailout packages, they are not enough for everyone.
 This is where big manufacturers can play an important role and as luck may have it, they are doing that.
 Reports suggest that to financially support their suppliers, manufacturing industries are buying materials in advance and providing loans.
 History shows that those manufacturing industries/companies that have stood resolutely behind their suppliers during tough times have received intense loyalty in the form of bigger discounts and early access to raw materials.
-This article dives deep into the matter and discusses 3 ways manufacturers can keep their suppliers afloat during the COVID-19 crisis.

 1. Check your supplier’s financial status